dda-dev/ornitho-client-python/README.rst

 ..
-The project will be offered as a `Pypi package <https://pypi.python.org/pypi/ornitho>`__, and using pip / pipenv is the preferred way to install it.
-For this use the following
+The project will be offered as a `Pypi package <https://pypi.python.org/pypi/ornitho>`__, and using pip / is an easy way to install it.
+For this use the following command:
-   command:

    ``$ pip install ornitho``